Rule of thirds in Photography

 Then you will pay attention to how they use (or not) these rules, and you will know how to do the photos you liked before know about this golden rule of photography.
 Also in the cinema or another visual art is used, so train your eye and enjoy photography and your trips.

 In our workshops & photo tours, we focus on locations in the best hours, but also about composition, so you can be learning and training your eye in the field.
 Enjoy while you travel, but also learn every day from professionals.

-We also recommend read our post to improve your landscape composition, where you will learn more tips to make better photos.
+We also recommend reading our post about editing photos in Photoshop and Chromatic Aberration to continue learning Photography.
 Also, on youtube, you can find visual videos that will help you to understand better the rule of thirds.